chnttx/COMP30027-Machine-Learning/Naive Bayes.md

 	- Count all times T has been observed
 - Choose class c with highest frequency of observed T.
 - Very expensive, need to have seen every possible combination of attributes in the training set, ideally at least a few times per class.
-- Solution: Naive Bayes, assume different attributes are statiscally independent, conditional on class.
+- Solution: Naive Bayes, assume different attributes are statistically independent, conditional on class.
 Compute P(c | T) from P(T | c) using Bayes rule.

 ### Bayes Rule